-- A minimum of 128 semester hours are required for graduation with at least 40 upper division hours. - 2.
-The major in Studio Art requires a minimum of 75 semester hours in art.
-A minimum of 21-22 semester hours are required within a chosen area of specialization: ceramics, drawing, fibers, metals, painting, photography (for photography 12 semester hours in fine art photography from Art and 10 semester hours from Technology are required), printmaking, sculpture, or watercolor. - 3.
-The major in Studio Art includes 21 semester hours of art electives. - 4.
-General education requirements must be met. - 5.
+- 1. Majors must complete a minimum of 75 hours in art.
+A minimum of 21-22 hours are required within a chosen area of specialization: ceramics, drawing, fibers, metals, painting, photography (for photography 12 semester hours in fine art photography from Art and 10 semester hours from Technology are required), printmaking, sculpture, or watercolor. - 2.
+Majors must complete 21 hours of art electives. - 3.
+General education requirements must be met, and students are required to have completed 39 advanced hours. - 4.
 For Photography Specialization only, requirement includes: TECH 1450 (freshman year), TECH 4350 (sophomore year), and TECH 4355 (junior year).